syncfusion-content/blazor-docs/blazor/chart/chart-sorting.md

 documentation: ug
 ---

-# Sorting in Blazor Charts Component
+# Sorting in Blazor Chart Component

 Sorting enables you to sort data in the **Ascending** or **Descending** order.
 To sort the chart based on the Y-axis value, set 'Y' to the [PropertyName](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartSorting.html#Syncfusion_Blazor_Charts_ChartSorting_PropertyName) property.